PaddlePaddle/Paddle/doc/fluid/design/onnx/onnx_convertor.md

 Therefore, it is necessary to enable the conversion between PaddlePaddle and ONNX.
 This design doc is aimed at implementing a convertor, mainly for converting between **Fluid** models and ONNX (it is very likely that we may support older v2 models in the future).
 A complete convertor should be bidirectional - with a frontend AND a backend, but considering the importance, the we will start with the frontend i.e. Fluid models to ONNX models.

-One thing that makes it doable in Fluid's case is the use of a static IR - the `ProgramDesc` - as opposed to a dynamic graph, as created in the cases of frameworks like PyTorch.

 # How it works